striezel/botvinnik/doc/configuration-core.md

   id from the setting **matrix.userid** will be added to this list automatically, if it has not been specified as user allowed to stop the bot.
 * **bot.sync.allowed_failures** - _(since 0.2.0, optional)_ the number of
-  allowed Matrix synchronization failures within the last 32 synchronization attempts before the bot exits.
-Allowed range is from 0 (zero) to 31.
+  allowed Matrix synchronization failures within the last 64 synchronization attempts before the bot exits.
+Allowed range is from 0 (zero) to 63.
 This setting can be used to avoid that the bot stops when the network connection may occasionally be down for a few seconds.
 One allowed failure is approx. the equivalent of 2.5 seconds network downtime.
 (This time may change, if the setting **bot.sync.delay_milliseconds** is set to something else than 2500.)
-  Default value of allowed failures is twelve, if it is not set explicitly.
+  Default value of allowed failures is 24, if it is not set explicitly.

   Set this to zero, if you want to restore the behaviour used in versions before 0.2.0.
 However, a value of zero means that the bot stops whenever there is a